jeffhsu3/genda/doc/source/aei.rst

 Running Aellic Expression Imbalance
 *********************

 Running aellic expression imbalance analysis on RNA-Sequencing data.
-Returns a pandas dataframe pickled to a file specified by OUTPUT.
+Counts the alleles in the specified bam files from 'file_to_sample_mapping.txt' at locations specified in the genotype file.
+The script returns a pandas dataframe pickled to a file specified by OUTPUT.
+The columns of the aei dataframe is a multi-index with the first index being the sample id and the second index composing of base pairs in the order as specificed:
+[A, G, C, T].

+:TODO Need to handle indels at tag SNPs.

 .. code-block
     python genda_path/scripts/aei_count.py genotype_data file_to_sample_mapping.txt -o OUTPUT